Bledisloe Cup 2021: Match Dates, Venues and Where to Watch in Australia

 The first test for the 2021 Bledisloe Cup is set for Saturday, August 7 at 5:05 pm at Eden Park, Auckland.

 The second test was initially slated for Saturday, August 21 at Optus Stadium, Perth.
 However, COVID-19 has put a spanner in that.
-It’s been reported that the second test will be moved across to NZ but a new venue has not been confirmed.
+This match will now be played Saturday, August 14 at Eden Park, Auckland at 5.05 pm AEST.

-And the third test is set to take place on Saturday, August 28 at Sky Stadium in Wellington.
+And the third test is set to take place on Saturday, August 28 at Optus Stadium, Perth at 6.00 pm AWST.

 Where can I watch the competition live?